• Skip to primary navigation

 Marination:

-1. Wash and pat dry Pork belly chunks.
+• Wash and pat dry the Pork belly chunks.
 I prefer to cut the belly instead of purchasing pieces.
 This gives me flexibility with the ideal size.

-3. Marinate the pork with Vinegar, Garlic Paste, Green Chili Paste, and also Salt for at least 24 hours.
+• Marinate the pork with Vinegar, Garlic Paste, Green Chili Paste, and Salt for at least 24 hours.
 Keep the marinated meat in the fridge.
-The more you give time is better.
-I at times cook the meat three days after marination.
+The more time you give, the better.
+I, at times, cook the meat three days after marinating.

-4. Keep the meat out from the fridge for 30 minutes before cooking.
+• Keep the meat out of the fridge for 30 minutes before cooking.

 Preparatory work:

-2. Heat oil in a pan and fry the onion in small batches until those are brown and crisp.
+• Heat oil in a pan and fry the onion in small batches until it is brown and crisp.

-7. Soak Melon seed and Poppyseed in hot water for 10 minutes and then make a smooth paste of both.
+• Soak the Melon seed and Poppyseed in hot water for 10 minutes, and then make a smooth paste of both.

 Cooking the meat!